 Our best all-around shoe provides unparalleled weather and debris protection.
 The Arcteryx Aerios FL Mid GTX Hiking Shoes are a perfect choice for adventurous hikers.
 The GORE-TEX waterproof membrane will keep feet protected (even in a downpour).

 The grip of the Vibram outsole is suitable for tackling varied terrain as it provides added traction.
 Customers raved about these hiking shoes keeping their feet light, comfortable & stable.
-The sleek black design looks suitable for casual use as well as on the trail.
+Their sleek design looks suitable for casual use as well as on the trail.

 - The tall collar keeps out debris